Sherburn in Elmet Community Trust

 - used lawfully, fairly and in a transparent way

-- collected only for valid purposes that we have clearly explained to you and not used in any way that is incompatible with those purposes
+- collected only for valid purposes and not used in any way that is incompatible with those purposes

 - accurate and kept up to date